 - Standardized Tutor Training: We led the way in the creation of a comprehensive, research based training for literacy tutors now being used in many West Michigan counties.

 - 1-1 Tutors: We train and manage a pool of highly trained tutors and provide them with individualized support, allowing us to give each learner personalized instruction.

 - Literacy Labs: We are developing a drop-in literacy support service that will be placed in facilities throughout our community.
 Currently we will server students at adult education facilities and parents at public schools and Head Start centers.

 - Family Literacy: We are partnering with several local agencies to provide early-literacy training and literacy support to parents with young children.

 - Community Partnerships: We continue to develop partnerships that create stronger links between the mission of Read Muskegon and those of other community organizations and agencies.
-A recent example is our partnership with MI Works to provide small group classes at their facility.
-Other partners include the Lakeshore Literacy Coalition, Pathways MI, Great Start to Quality, Community enCompass and the Community Coordinating Council.
+Partners include the Lakeshore Literacy Coalition, West MI Works!, Pathways MI, Great Start to Quality, Community enCompass and the Community Coordinating Council.